 Convergence at a Glance

-Data duplication and fragmentation is a big problem.
+Data duplication and fragmentation is a big problem, especially between CRS and PMS platforms.
 It can cause significant inconsistencies with ARI across different distribution channels.
 And visualizing the duplication dilemma puts the issue in clear perspective, with data duplicated in the CRS and the PMS for most major hotel functions:

 The trend towards convergence removes this duplication barrier, and allows hotels and chains to manage all their systems from one single “point of truth” database to eliminate revenue-sapping discrepancies: